-- Child protection and safeguarding guidance

-- Staff code of conduct and guidance on safer working practices

-- Health and safety guidance and procedures

-- Special educational needs guidance

-- Whistle-blowing guidance

-- Safer recruitment practices guidance
+- " Child protection and safeguarding guidance - " Staff code of conduct and guidance on safer working practices - " Health and safety guidance and procedures - " Special educational needs guidance - " Whistle-blowing guidance - " Safer recruitment practices guidance

-It is the expectation of GEMS that any child who requires support with intimate care is provided with a risk reduction plan (a plan to reduce instances of the requirement for intimate care.)
+It is the expectation of GEMS that any child who requires support with intimate care is provided with a risk assessment and risk reduction plan (a plan to reduce instances of the requirement for intimate care.)
 This should be created in conjunction with the child's parents and the setting.
+If you would like to see a copy of this guidance, please refer to your school or service DSL.